 SECTION A - BOARD OF DIRECTORS

-The governing body of the DYSL (“Board of Directors” or “Board” or “Board members”) shall consist of the following positions; President, Vice President, Treasurer, Secretary, Past President, Registrar, Director of Concession Stand, Director of Community Events/Media, Director of Facilities and Grounds, Director of Coaches, Director of Sponsorship, Director of Equipment/Uniforms/First Aid & Safety, Division Director 16U, Division Director 12U, Division Director 10U, Division Director 8U,Division Director 6U/ Teeball, Community Liaison(s), League Scheduler, and Xtreme Summer Teams Director.
+The governing body of the DYSL (“Board of Directors” or “Board” or “Board members”) shall consist of the following positions; President, Vice President, Treasurer, Secretary, Past President, Registrar, Director of Concession Stand, Director of Community Events/Media, Director of Facilities and Grounds, Director of Coaches, Director of Sponsorship, Director of Equipment/Uniforms/First Aid & Safety, Division Director 16U, Division Director 12U, Division Director 10U, Division Director 8U,Division Director 6U/ Teeball, Community Liaison(s), High School Liaison, League Scheduler, and Xtreme Summer Teams Director.

 The Executive Board shall be selected by the President from current Board members and may consist of the President, Vice President, Treasurer, Secretary and Past President.